Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 The Final Word

-When I left a review on Amazon, here is what I said:
+When I left a review, here is what I said:

 “Every once in a while, a survival novel crosses my path that is not only a relaxing and entertaining read, but also a thought provoking primer on dealing with the unexpected consequences of the breakdown and collapse of society.
 The book Brushfire Plague, by R. P Ruggiero is such a book and I do not say this lightly.”